maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 CSS Frameworks and Grid Systems
 -------------------------------

 CSS frameworks and grid systems can be extremely helpful when starting a new project.
 They give you a whole boatload of base styles that are instantly accessible through HTML tags and/or IDs and class names.
-They include well-thought-out typographic elements, default formats for almost every kind of HTML tag, and by simply following the frameworks parameters – or dropping in a special framework class names – you can add some great looking styles to your project; that are built to work, with very few hitches, and across all browsers.
+They include well-thought-out typographic elements, default formats for almost every kind of HTML tag, and by simply following the frameworks parameters – or dropping in special framework class names – you can add some great looking styles to your project; that are built to work, with very few hitches, and across all browsers.
 On top of that most CSS frameworks come with prebuilt scripts for commonly used functions like pop-ups, modals, and menu systems.

 You'll find a roundup of the most well-known [frameworks][Appendix 1] in the Appendices.